 Pennsylvania Car Insurance For High-Risk Drivers

-If you are determined to be too much of a risk, insurance companies can deny you coverage.
+If you are determined to be too much of a risk, auto insurance companies can deny you coverage.
 The Pennsylvania Assigned Risk Plan (PARP) was created as a secondary option of high-risk drivers.
 All companies that write insurance in Pennsylvania are required to participate and to cover a percentage of high-risk drivers.
 While it’s more expensive than car insurance you can obtain in the open market, the PARP ensures you are driving legally if you can’t find coverage elsewhere.
 Call PennDOT at 1-401-946-2800 or, toll-free, at 1-800-477-6146 to hear more about plans for you.

 |Average Annual Rates|